 Yes it does get hot here in Israel.
 Today I got to experience some great firsts in my life.
 The first was to pass by the area known as Qumran.
 One of my best professors at Duquesne was Dr. Marylin Schaub, her and husband Thomas were on the teams that discovered the scrolls in caves.
 The Dead Sea Scrolls are a collection of 972 texts consisting of biblical manuscripts from what is now known as the Hebrew Bible and extra-biblical documents found between 1946 and 1956 on the northwest shore of the Dead Sea, from which they derive their name.
 They were specifically located at Khirbet Qumran in what was then British Mandate Palestine, and since 1947, what has been known as the West Bank.
 Since the discovery of the Dead Sea Scrolls extensive excavations have taken place in Qumran.
 Nearly 900 scrolls were discovered.
 Most were written on parchment and some on papyrus.
 Cisterns, Jewish ritual baths, and cemeteries have been found, along with a dining or assembly room and debris from an upper story alleged by some to have been a scriptorium as well as pottery kilns and a tower.
 The scrolls were found in a series of eleven caves around the settlement, some accessible only through the settlement.
 Some scholars have claimed that the caves were the permanent libraries of the sect, due to the presence of the remains of a shelving system.
 Other scholars believe that some caves also served as domestic shelters for those living in the area.
 So it was a real treat to be in Qumran.

 The next location was one that I would have never thought I would visit, Masada.
 Masada, the ancient fortress built by King Herod the Great atop a lofty natural plateau overlooking the Dead Sea is one of those great locations.
 The assent can be by the foot path (something that must be in the early day to avoid the heat) or by the cable car.
-I have recorded two videos, the first was shot with my Nikon D7000.
-I have speeded up this video.

 I shot lots of stills, and some video with the Nikon, I did not take the HPX370 to the top.
 I discovered when I got to the top and was climbing around the top of Masada, I made a wise decision.
 The heat is almost beyond description.
 I think I captured the video of the group well, and several still videos including some panoramas.
 I wanted to “look cool” with my camera on Masada, but looking cool I would not have looked covered in sweat.